 Services EU-HYBNET external EU-HYBNET network

-stakeholder, wider audience member

-Access to project resources
+Access to project resources stakeholder, wider audience member

-Newsletter Х X
+Newsletter X X

-Access to public deliverables and project x x
+Access to public deliverables and project x × ×

-results (via project web-page, twitter and
+results (via project web-page, twitter and ~ ~

 linked-in)

-Access to Innovation Arena and Information X
+Access to Innovation Arena and Information x

 sharing among key European actors

 Access to latest research and innovation x

 materials on hybrid threats (via TUOVI portal)

 Access to network members' contacts for x

 new collaborative initiatives

 Access to defined needs, gaps and x/ innovations x/ gaps & needs and

 innovations innovations

 Participation in EU-HYBNET events

 Participation to EU-HYBNET Gaps and Needs x

 events

-Participation in Innovation and Knowledge х х
+Participation in Innovation and Knowledge х x

 Exchange events

-Participation to EU-HYBNET Future Trends х x
+Participation to EU-HYBNET Future Trends x x

 Workshop

-Participation in EU-HYBNET training events X
+Participation in EU-HYBNET training events Х

-Participation to EU-HYBNET Annual х x
+Participation to EU-HYBNET Annual x x

 Workshop

 Participation to Task 4.3 workshops on x/ invitation x/ according to T4.3 need

 innovation standardization

 EU-HYBNET project events with other x/ invitation x/ invitation

-projects · •
+projects

-2.6 NETWORK CODE OF CONDUCT
+2.5 NETWORK CODE OF CONDUCT

 EU-HYBNET is a diverse community of different actors.
-It is expected to include over a hundred hybrid threat practitioners and other relevant actors during the five years of the project's duration.
+It is expected to include over a hundred practitioners and other key actors during the five years of the project's duration.
 At its best, diversity can increase creativity and innovation performance, however, it can also lead to difficult processes due to lack of shared vision or understanding of the network goals.
-To avoid possible conflicts and to prevent misconduct, EU-HYBNET network members are expected to adhere to a Code of Conduct which will be jointly developed by Laurea/ EU-HYBNET coordinator and Hybrid CoE by project month 10/ February 2021.
+To avoid possible conflicts and to prevent misconduct, EU-HYBNET network members are expected to adhere to a Code of Conduct which was jointly developed by Laurea/ EU-HYBNET coordinator and Hybrid CoE by project in 2021.